Patients on committees, boards and project groups

 - Minor eye conditions and community ophthalmology working group - Mark Sanders

 - Universal Patient Offer scrutiny group - Bernie Aucott and Anne Devrell

-- Clinical Priorities Advisory Group - Emma Middleton Healthwatch Solihull and Bernie Aucott
+- Clinical Priorities Advisory Group - Healthwatch Solihull and Bernie Aucott

-- The Standard GP Dataset – in collaboration with NHS digital we have worked to test out understanding of materials and terminology
+- The Standard GP Dataset – in collaboration with NHS digital, we have worked with a range of patients to test out their understanding of materials and terminology

 - NHS Diabetes Prevention Programme – The focus of this programme is to identify pre-diabetic patients and encourage them to attend free diabetes education programmes; these encourage a healthy lifestyle and diet aimed at preventing diabetes – Tony Kelly